-Next, we analyze the early transient and intermediate saturation regimes.
-For MSE loss, a clear picture emerges, and leads to a rich phase diagram, sketched in Figure \ref{fig:phase_diagram}, as learning rate, $d$, and $w$ are tuned.
-Given the learning rate scaled as $\eta=c/\lambda^H_0$, we characterize four distinct behaviors in the training dynamics in the early transient regime (i):
+In this work, we focus on the early transient and intermediate saturation regimes.
+As learning rate, $d$ and $w$ are tuned, a clear picture emerges, leading to a rich phase diagram, as demonstrated in \Cref{section:early_transient_regime}.
+Given the learning rate scaled as $\eta= \nicefrac{c}{\lambda^H_0} $, we characterize four distinct behaviors in the training dynamics in the early transient regime (i):